AndreiOprica/pcd_proiect/README.md

 Run client in Python:
 python3 client3.py path_to_image name_processed_image

-To see the commands correct, view this file as raw.
+To see the commands correct, view this file as source blob.